An in-vivo but non-animal test system for cell recruitment and cell integration into the heart

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code PHBM4711020 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code PHBM4711020 when applying.